bh-premnath-git/innoverpaymentservice/README.md

 - **Jaeger all-in-one** exposes `http://localhost:16686` for trace inspection and also accepts OTLP traffic on port 4317.
 - **OpenTelemetry Collector** runs the `otel/collector.yaml` pipeline, receiving OTLP traces from the services and forwarding them to Jaeger and a debug exporter for console verification.
 - **Keycloak** starts with the `innover` realm imported from `keycloak/realm-export.json`, listening on `http://localhost:8080` for administrative access and proxied through Nginx at `http://localhost/auth` for OIDC flows.
-- **Kong Gateway** is configured declaratively from `kong/kong.yml`, enabling the OpenID Connect plugin to guard each route while proxying requests to the internal services.
+- **WSO2 API Manager** runs from the official Docker image, exposing the publisher, developer portal, and gateway surfaces (ports 9443/8280) so you can publish and secure APIs in front of the services.
 - **CockroachDB** comes up as a three-node cluster with sequential health-checked startup, followed by automated cluster initialization and database/user bootstrapping jobs so schemas are ready before your services connect.
 Ports `26257` (SQL) and `8082` (admin UI) are forwarded from the first node.
 - **Redis 7** provides a lightweight cache/message store on `localhost:6379` secured with the password supplied via `REDIS_PASSWORD`.
 - **Redpanda** serves as the Kafka-compatible event broker with a single-node developer configuration bound to `localhost:9092` and persisted in a named volume.